sanity-io/sanity-template-remix-clean/README.md

 ## Removing TypeScript

 If you do not wish to use TypeScript, we've included a `remove-typescript.mjs` file in the root of this repository.

+1. Run `npm install` to install the dependencies to remove TypeScript
-You can run this file with `node remove-typescript.mjs` to strip all types from both the `/app` and `/studio` folders.
-Please run this before tampering with any code to ensure that all types are properly removed.
+2. Run `node remove-typescript.mjs` to strip all types from both the `/app` and `/studio` folders

 If you intend to use TypeScript, you can safely remove the `remove-typescript.mjs` file.